 As our nation continues to develop and expand, so does our demand for electricity.
 In the United States, demand for power has increased steadily since records were first kept.
 As demand increases, so do the occurrences of power outages.
-Each year, businesses in the US lose about $150 billion due to outages.
+Each year, businesses in the US lose approximately $150 billion due to power outages.
 Weather-related outages alone are responsible for $75 billion per year, sometimes higher for years with numerous severe storms.
-Nearly half of electricity outage costs are attributed to other factors, and surprisingly, squirrels and rodents can be to blame when they discover and interfere with power utility equipment and substations.
-Critter Guard’s Line Guard and Pole Guard can prevent this, as simple, but effective protective barriers for curious critters.
+However, nearly half of electricity outage costs are attributed to other factors, with animal-related outages alone costing utility companies between $15 million and $18 million per year.
+Fortunately, Critter Guard’s Line Guard and Pole Guard products can help prevent these animal-related outages, designed as simple, but effective protective barriers for curious critters.

 Most of our power outage issues stem from the infrastructure of the power grid itself.
 The majority of the power grid in the US was built in the early- to mid-20th century.
 This ageing infrastructure is more susceptible to outages than nearly all other developed countries.

 The goal is to eventually revamp the entire power grid, which will surely cost billions.
-This process would take years, if not decades, to complete but eventually could reduce outage costs by about $50 billion per year.
+This process would take years, if not decades, to complete but eventually could reduce outage costs significantly.

 Right now, however, we can work on reducing some of the more manageable causes for power outages.
-Install Line Guards and Pole Guards to prevent squirrels and other critters from interrupting power services are quick, effective, and cost-friendly.
+Install Critter Guard’s Line Guard and Pole Guard products to prevent squirrels and other critters from interrupting power in your area.
+Our products are quick to install, effective, and cost-friendly.
 This could greatly reduce the number of outages across the nation, saving billions of dollars each year.
 Contact us for more information about protecting your lines and equipment from critters today!